 - By telephone* - Phone 0844 557 8321 and follow the automated phone system to make a payment.

-- Online* - you will need to register online.
+- Online* - You can pay your rent online through the allpay website.
+You'll need to register online.

 - Using the allpay app* - The app is available for Apple and Android smartphones.